 - 1 cup prepared dulce de leche or quality caramel ice cream topping warmed

-- Preheat the oven to 350°F. Melt 2 Tbsp of butter, cube the rest.
+- Preheat the oven to 350°F. Melt 2 tablespoon of butter, cube the rest.
 Swirl the melted butter to coat the bottom and sides of a 10-inch cast iron skillet or similar.

 - Arrange the apple slices evenly in the skillet overlapping.
 Drizzle the apple slices with apple cider.